anastasiyapasavets/qa-auto-trainee-Pasavets-java/README.md

 Output: Hello, Vyacheslav

-Enter the length of the array:
+Enter the length of array (must be greater than zero):

 Input: 3